tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/canonical-did-table.md

 | **Treatment** | $\alpha + \gamma$ | $\alpha+\gamma+\lambda+\delta$ |  |
 | **Treatment** - **Control**  | $\gamma$ | $\gamma+\delta$ | $\delta$ |

-By taking the difference between the treatment and control groups’ outcomes before treatment ($\gamma$) and the difference between their outcomes after treatment ($\gamma + \delta$), we can obtain the final treatment effect ($\delta$).
+By taking the difference between the treatment and control groups’ outcomes before treatment ($\gamma$) and the difference between their outcomes after treatment ($\gamma + \delta$), we can obtain the final treatment effect ($\delta$), which is the additional change in outcome for the treatment group compared to the control group after the treatment is implemented.

-## Assumptions for Causality
+{{% tip %}}
+$\gamma$ represents any differences in outcomes between the treatment and control groups, that exist before the treatment is implemented. $\lambda$ represents the common change in outcomes over time that affects both the treatment and control groups equally.
+{{% /tip %}}

+## Identifying assumptions

 To establish causality using the DiD design, two key assumptions are necessary:

-1. **Parallel Trends Assumption**: The parallel trends assumption states that, in the absence of treatment, the treated and control groups would have followed similar trends over time.
-This assumption implies that any differences in outcomes between the two groups before treatment can be attributed to pre-existing differences, as the trends are assumed to be parallel.
-It ensures the existence of a valid counterfactual outcome to compare the treated group.
+1. **Parallel Trends Assumption**

+In the absence of treatment, the treatment and control groups would have followed similar trends over time.
+It ensures that any differences in outcomes observed before the treatment between the two groups are due to pre-existing differences, as the trends are assumed to be parallel.

 More formally, it assumes that the difference between the control group's counterfactual outcome ($E(Y_i^1|D_i = 0)$) and its observed outcome before treatment ($E(Y_i^0|D_i = 0)$) would remain constant over time.
 Similarly, it assumes that the difference between the treatment group's observed outcome after treatment ($E(Y_i^1|D_i = 1)$) and its counterfactual outcome ($E(Y_i^0|D_i = 1)$) would also remain constant over time.

 <p align = "center">